colah/ByronTrialNotes/day7.md

   * Never told him that he didn't need to answer questions.
   * Were you concerned that Mr. Sonne was intimidated, frightened, or unable to refuse to respond?
     * That's a question you should ask Mr. Sonne.
 That wasn't the impression I got.
-  * Was he a cadidate for an informant?
+  * Was he a candidate for an informant?
-   * Didn't know about those groups, so he investiaged hacklab, surveilance group
+   * Didn't know about those groups, so he investigated hacklab, surveillance group
    * Was going to ask if there were any people of interest in those groups.
    * Researched those groups on a computer.
    * Left to get food shortly after.
   * You've been in intelligence for how long?
-  * Is it common practice to give someone their rights to council before speaking?
+  * Is it common practice to give someone their rights to counsel before speaking?
     * No.
   * This was a good faith questioning.
   * Didn't follow up on questions relating to potato cannon.